How to Speed Up Windows Computers for better performance, quicker speed and reliable programs.

 Changing personal habits help, if you find your PC slowing down, ask yourself if you really need to keep all your programs and windows open at once.
 Find a better way to remind yourself to reply to e‑mail messages rather than keeping all of them open.

 Running more than one antivirus program can also slow down your computer.
-If you’re running more than one antivirus program, Action Center notifies you and can help you fix the problem.
+If you’re running more than one antivirus program, Action left notifies you and can help you fix the problem.

 Turn off visual effects